Panasonic G9 versus Panasonic G5

 - More heavily discounted: Has been around for much longer (launched in July 2012).

 If the number of relative strengths (bullet points above) is taken as a guide, the G9 is the clear winner of the match-up (13 : 6 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the G9 and the G5 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why expert reviews are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic G9 (⇒ rgt)||HiRec||85/100 Silver||5/5||..||5/5||2017||1,699||latest||check|